Sapperton station

 Sapperton is an elevated station on the Expo Line of Metro Vancouver's SkyTrain rapid transit system.
-The station is located on Brunette Avenue, above a Canadian Pacific rail right-of-way in the Sapperton neighbourhood in New Westminster, British Columbia, Canada.
+The station is located on Brunette Avenue, above a Canadian Pacific Kansas City rail right-of-way in the Sapperton neighbourhood in New Westminster, British Columbia, Canada.
 Located nearby is the Royal Columbian Hospital.
 TransLink's head offices are also located within the vicinity of the station.

 History

 The station was opened in 2002 as part of the original Millennium Line project.
 Before the first phase of the line was completed, a short spur from Columbia station was opened in eastern New Westminster as a test track; this spur included Sapperton and Braid stations.

 In 2004, work was done on the platform tiles to make the surface less slippery.

 In 2016, SkyTrain service was reconfigured in anticipation of the opening of the Evergreen Extension; as a result, Millennium Line service was discontinued at Sapperton station.
 Since October 22, 2016, Sapperton has been served by an Expo Line branch with service between Waterfront and Production Way–University stations.